JIAXUXJ/pdf2mobi-converter/README.md

 # html2pdfmobi-converter
-This is a converter which convertes html file to pdf or mobi format.
+This is a converter which convertes html/pdf file to pdf/mobi format.